alexbadia1/AxiOS/docs/README.md

 ## Running the tests

 All tests are located in the /docs/test and are implemented as javascript scripts.
 These tests are called GlaDos, do not break them!
+These scripts will use a combination of the DOM and the KernelInputQueue to automate typing keyboard characters into the OS.

+### How to run a test

 To enable GlaDos for tests:

 1. Navigate to the index.html